 Merchant may choose to use the Payment Interfaces described below to connect to Adyen's API to submit payment details for Card Not Present Transactions to be processed by Adyen (in each case subject to verification by Adyen of the implementation thereof).

-Hosted Payment Pages allow Merchant’s customers to submit payment details on an Adyen-hosted page.
-Merchant may customize the Hosted Payment Pages by using the ‘skinning options’ made available by Adyen.
+Pay By Link allows Merchant’s customers to submit payment details on an Adyen-hosted page.
+Merchant has the ability to customize the page by setting made available by Adyen.

 Drop-in is a full web form to submit payment details, which can be incorporated in its entirety on Merchant’s website or app.
 It supports multiple payment methods (supported payment methods are listed at https://docs.adyen.com/online-payments/drop-in-web) which can be selected by Merchant and includes the different flows of these payment methods (e.g. redirect, QR code, 3D Secure).

 The Components integration is similar to the Drop-in integration and supports the same Payment Methods, but can be included on Merchant’s website or app on a per-Payment Method basis.